 Either assessment can provide students valuable insight into evaluating their major options and planning for their future career success.
 Career counselors help facilitate test administration prior to the presentation and then will discuss results and use of assessment information.
 One assessment per presentation.

-The Long-Distance Job Search
+The Job and Internship Search

 To schedule a “Don’t Cancel Class” session